-- Click the funnel icon at the top-right corner of the first chart, then click Add New View.
+- Click the Views icon at the top-right corner of the first chart, then click Add New View.

-- Click the Processor filter, then select the first MID you want to filter by.
+- Select the first MID you want to filter by, then click Done.

 - Repeat step 2 to create Views for all of the other MIDs, applying them to each subsequent Chargeback Status Categories chart in your custom dashboard.